nikbearbrown/AI4ED/RAG_Tools_and_Tutorials_for_Educational_AI/README.md

   [https://canvas.instructure.com/doc/api/](https://canvas.instructure.com/doc/api/)

 Integration with Moodle and Canvas would typically use their respective APIs to interact with the system's data and user interface.
 The RAG application would process requests from users within the LMS, retrieve the necessary information or generate content as required, and provide that information back to the LMS for display to the user.
 This enhances the LMS's capability to deliver responsive and personalized educational experiences.

+# Other Useful Tools

+** Image Creation and Video Tools **

+Sure, adding Midjourney and Bing Image Creator to the list:

+- **DALL·E**: Created by OpenAI, DALL·E is an AI program capable of generating images from textual descriptions, offering a wide range of creative possibilities.
+[DALL·E](https://openai.com/dall-e/)

+- **RunwayML**: Offers a creative studio in the cloud that enables creators to use advanced AI in their creative process, including image generation and manipulation.
+[RunwayML](https://runwayml.com/)

+- **Midjourney**: An independent research lab exploring new mediums of thought and expanding the imaginative powers of the human species.
+Midjourney focuses on creating images through textual prompts, offering detailed and artistic renditions.
+[Midjourney](https://www.midjourney.com/)

+- **Bing Image Creator**: Powered by Microsoft, this tool integrates with the Bing search engine to generate images based on text descriptions, providing users with creative and diverse visual content.
+[Bing Image Creator](https://www.bing.com/)

+These AI image creation tools demonstrate the breadth of possibilities in generating art, realistic images, and visual content through advanced machine learning and artificial intelligence technologies.